 Customers must be operating within the Terms of Service set out by Bluehost.
 The company claims that those who do not abide by the Terms of Service will come up against limits for some of these features.

 Translation: there is the potential for some users to exceed the unstated scope of “unlimited,” and they may need to opt for a bigger and more expensive plan depending on how they are using their plan and what they are using it for.

 What Are the Pros and Cons?

 Before selecting any hosting provider, do your due diligence to make sure you’re getting the best possible deal to suit your needs.
 So, is Bluehost any good?

-- The company provides several security features including unique IPs, SSL, & SiteLock protection
+Includes several security features such as unique IPs, SSL, & SiteLock protection